 It doesn't sound promising.
 Like one of those dreary, early Canadian novels some of us had to read in school about settlers in rural North America.
 Immigrants set up house and farm in the new land, discover the country is harsh, the weather unforgiving.
 Some overcome hardship, others don't.

 But forget all that.
 My Ántonia is a delight.

 The title character is Ántonia (stress on the first syllable as in Antony) Shimerda and, while all that pioneering stuff does happen to her mid-European family in rural Nebraska, she and her friends are interesting enough to keep you turning the pages as you laugh and weep your way through their growth from children to adulthood.

-The story is told through the eyes of an American-born male friend who gains success in New York but reminisces about the unsophisticated girl he has been in love with since childhood.
+The story is narrated by an American-born male friend who gains success in New York but reminisces about the unsophisticated girl he has been in love with since childhood.

 Also, like Gorky's memoir, Cather's work here is episodic.
 The novel, if that's what it is, consists of five sections stitched together from shorter stories.
 But the character of Antonia, seen from the perspective of Jim Burden the narrator, holds them together—even through the third section from which Ántonia is largely absent.

 Ántonia is the third of a trilogy of novels by Cather about strong women who settle the American prairies—after O Pioneers! and The Song of the Lark—all of which seem to end on bittersweet notes.
 All are acclaimed, though Ántonia is often considered her greatest novel.